-Former Spy Chief Says Watergate “Pales In Comparison” To Trump’s Scandals
+Former Spy Chief Says Watergate “Pales" In Comparison To Trump’s Scandals

-Former US director of national intelligence James Clapper has absolutely roasted Donald Trump, saying the Watergate scandal "pales in comparison" to the allegations facing the new president.
+Former US director of national intelligence James Clapper has absolutely roasted Donald Trump, saying the Watergate scandal "pales" in comparison to the allegations facing the new president.

 In a one hour speech and Q&A session at Australia's National Press Club on Wednesday, Clapper suggested the crisis surrounding Trump's presidency is unprecedented in modern times.